 (1) A person must not, without permission, enter a zoological park except through an entrance gate.

-Penalty: $600.
+Penalty for this subregulation: a fine of $2 000.

 (2) If a person pays the appropriate fee for entry to a zoological park, the Authority or a person acting on behalf of the Authority is to issue an entry ticket to the person who paid the fee.